Discover the Eight Branches of Eastern Medicine as a way to think about your self and your place in life...

 The Eight Branches are available to everyone who is in search of self discovery, an adventure of the self in this world so to speak.
 Not only can you find greater awareness and understanding of yourself and others, you can also begin to make sense of your place in the world and what you are here for, no small thing!,

-GREAT WHITE CRANE QIGONG is for your immune system, your Wei Qi.
+New Classes GREAT WHITE CRANE QIGONG is for your immune system, your Wei Qi.
 This form promotes the health of your lungs and increases your Qi making it bigger and stronger.
 This form opens your connection to others, your connection to the universe and resets your biological clock so that you are in sync with nature.
 What does this mean?
 That you can sleep during the night and be awake during the day.
 This form is also good for motion sickness as it opens the pericardium channel.
 When you work to establish a good rhythm for the lungs, then you can affect the rhythm of your heart for long term health and integrity.Whew

-Heat and fire are very good things to have since we need the fire of the heart to have the oomph to want to live and create and enjoy a satisfying life.
+Food as medicine Heat and fire are very good things to have since we need the fire of the heart to have the oomph to want to live and create and enjoy a satisfying life.
 Yet with the continued heat of summer, nature's heat can take up residence on your insides.
 To observe this, you can self check to see how too much heat might be affecting you: nose bleeds, angry, agitation, jittery feeling, can't sit still, agressiveness, increased anxiety, feeling of being hot all the time, can't cool off, mind won't quit, difficulty making decisions, insomnia, especially difficult to fall asleep, (menopausal heat is a totally different subject).

 How do you cool the fires?
 Cooling heat in the body with food is a good start.
 Daily intake of dark leafy greens, this means kale, spinach, swiss chard, beet greens, mustard greens or bok chop.
 You can lightly cook them with a bit of water, essentially wilting them down.
 Find a good watermelon to eat or try edemame, or celery and cucumber in red wine vinegar, just slice them very fine, sprinkle with vinegar and a little bit of black pepper.
 Continue to limit ice cold drinks and iced foods that you eat so that your stomach does not churn out more heat to digest the icy intake.More Energetically Cold Foods: cucumber, tomato, rhubarb, tofu, banana, cranberry, grapefruit, lemon, lime, melon, watermelon, yoghurt.